About the Wessex Youth Trust

 Kate Cavelle is Director of Deutsche Bank's UK Corporate Social Responsibility Department and has been responsible for its community investment activities since 2000.
 Kate is also a Director and Trustee of 'Heart of the City' and the Angus Lawson Memorial Trust.

 Denise Poulton was formerly the Group Director of Corporate Affairs at Orange plc.
 She is now a communications consultant and a non-executive director of various arts organisations, including Welsh National Opera.
+Denise has been a Trustee from the Charity's inception

 Richard Parry is a Partner at Farrer & Co and was appointed as a Trustee in 2009.